GeorgeJahad/ozone/topologyAwareS3Poc/Readme.md

 That will remove the s3g on d0 from the registry so that requests will no longer be redirected to it.
 (Note that it takes 5 seconds for the registry to refresh.)

+### Data locality problem in Ozone
 If 2 of the datanodes are unregistered, then all traffic from s0-s3 will be redirected to the remaining one.
-If all three are removed, then all traffic from s3 will go to s0-s2, (each of which is on a rack with a datanode.)
+If all three are removed, then all traffic from s3 will go to s0-s2.
+(Each of those is on a rack with a datanode, while s3 is not.)

-Note that in this case, due to the datalocality read bug in ozone that I mentioned in our meeting, the data won't necessarily be read from the correct datanode.
+Note that this is the example I mentioned in the sync-up, where an S3G is read not on the same node as the datanode.
+Due to the datalocality read bug in ozone that I mentioned in the syncup, the data won't necessarily be read from the correct datanode.
 For example, this command:
 ```
 ./pocRead.sh s3
 ```